25 Essential Things to Know About Car Insurance in the U.S. (2025)

 5. Roadside Assistance and Rental Reimbursement

-• Optional add-ons that cover towing, flat tires, and rental cars during repairs.
+Optional add-ons that cover towing, flat tires, and car rentals during repairs.

 How Car Insurance Premiums Are Calculated

-Your premium is the amount you pay (monthly, every 6 months, or annually).
-Insurers calculate it based on:
+Your premium is the price you pay for coverage (monthly, semi-annually, or annually).
+It’s based on:

 • Annual mileage

-👉 Pro tip: The more risk you present to the insurer, the higher your premium.
+Pro tip: The more risk you pose to the insurer, the higher your car insurance premium.

 What Is a Deductible?

-A deductible is the amount you agree to pay out of pocket before your insurance kicks in.
+A deductible is the amount you pay out of pocket before your insurance covers the rest.

-Higher deductibles = lower premiums, but more risk if you have a claim.
+• Higher deductibles = Lower premiums, but more upfront cost if you file a claim.

 How to Choose the Right Car Insurance Coverage